 And the food.
 Oh god, the food!
-Every meal we got 4, 5 separate dishes of insane yummieness, popcorn and biscuits at tea time and fancy desserts à la bananas flambé, and jello cake.
+Every meal we got 4 or 5 separate dishes of insane yummieness, popcorn and biscuits at tea time and fancy desserts à la bananas flambé, and jello cake.

-(can you feel like like a spoiled tourist having stuffed avocado camping in the Andes?)
+(can you feel more like a spoiled tourist than having stuffed avocado while camping in the Andes?)

 Being on heavy painkillers and feeling lightheaded from the altitude made me feel a bit high, and I sang ridiculous songs most of the trail, for which I still don’t know how much Helen and the rest of the group hated me.
 All in all the dead woman’s pass didn’t create a dead woman out of me (btw; sexist much?) and I was only struggling in those last 300m where you can see the ending but you have to pause every 2 minutes to breathe (and so imagine me singing in such state).

 But the view was absolutely amazing, standing on such a high point, seeing both sides of the mountain and valley.

 The base camp of the 2nd day was another 2 hours downhill on the other side of the mountain.
 Right when we arrived and took a nap in the tents it started pouring rain, after having had 2 days of only beautiful weather.
 We would stay lucky like that, and we were such fortunate people to not have to take out our rain poncho’s and backpack covers even once.

 When I was first told it was the most preserved Inca trail, I didn’t really understand the big deal and importance, but the longer I walked it, the more I became astonished by the ingenuity and craftsmanship of the incas, who literally built a pedestrian highway through mountains.
 The entire path was made out of perfectly fitting carved stones and heavy boulders.